JuliaPhysics/Measurements.jl/docs/src/appendix.md

 `Measurement` is a
 [composite](https://docs.julialang.org/en/v1/manual/types/#Composite-Types-1)
 [parametric](https://docs.julialang.org/en/v1/manual/types/#Parametric-Types-1)
-type, whose parameter is the `AbstractFloat` subtype of the nominal value and the uncertainty of the measurement. `Measurement` type itself is subtype of `AbstractFloat`, thus `Measurement` objects can be used in any function taking `AbstractFloat` arguments without redefining it, and calculation of uncertainty
+type, whose parameter is the `Real` subtype of the nominal value and the uncertainty of the measurement. `Measurement` type itself is subtype of `AbstractFloat`, thus `Measurement` objects can be used in any function taking `AbstractFloat` arguments without redefining it, and calculation of uncertainty